-If a student feels aggrieved by a faculty member, a staff member, or another student, the issue should first be discussed with and, if possible, resolved with the other relevant party.
+If a person feels aggrieved by a member of the Lancaster Theological Seminary community, the issue should first be discussed with and, if possible, resolved with the other relevant party.
 Ideally, this should be achieved by meeting face to face with the other party rather than through memo, email or voice mail.
-Lacking a mutually satisfactory resolution, a student may bring a formal grievance to the Dean of the Seminary.
-Upon receipt of a formal grievance in the form of a written statement of the student's concern, the following action will be taken:
+Lacking a mutually satisfactory resolution, a person may bring a formal grievance to the appropriate authority.